What is Chaparral?

 Oh Goddess of Wisdom, we thank you for blessing us

-with healing herbs from the land.
+with herbs from the land.

 Bless our Sacred Journey on this Earth, your exquisite masterpiece.

 We honor your life sustaining blessings as stewards of your land,

 with reverence toward all living things.